Multi-Stream Dynamic Video Summarization

 The supervised frameworks are trained for twenty iterations with a batch size of 10 sequences.
 Adam optimizer is used to optimize the losses with a learning rate of 0.001.
 After each iteration, we calculate the mean validation loss and only evaluate the model with the best validation loss across all iterations.
 We discuss further details of the architecture and training in the supplementary materials.

 As discussed in section 3.1, we categorize our dataset sequences into six collections to facilitate the training and evaluation.
 In our experiments, we follow a round-robin approach to train-validate-test the supervised/semi-supervised learning frameworks.
 We use four collections for training, one for validation, and one for testing across all the 30 different combinations of collections.
-For unsupervised approaches (Random \cite{panda2017multi}, \cite{l2_1_norms_minimization}, \cite{adversarial_lstm}) and Ours, since no training is required, we only test methods on each collection separately and their mean.
+Since no training is required for unsupervised approaches, we only test methods on each collection separately and report their means.

 To evaluate the summaries produced by all the methods, we follow the protocols in ~\cite{adversarial_lstm,zhang_lstm,encoder_decoder,tvsum} to compare the predictions against the oracle summary.
 We start by temporally segmenting all views using the KTS algorithm ~\cite{category_specific_summarization} to non-overlapping intervals.
 Then, we repetitively extract key-shot based summaries using MAP ~\cite{gruman_summary_transfer} while setting the threshold of summary length to be 15\% of a single view's length.
 For each of the selected shots, we consider all of its frames to be included in the summary.